Blasphemy law in the United Kingdom: Statutory offences

-An Act of Edward VI (the Sacrament Act 1547) set a punishment of imprisonment for reviling the sacrament of the Lord's Supper.
-It was repealed by the First Statute of Repeal in 1553 and revived again in 1558.
+The Sacrament Act 1547 (1 Edw.
+6. c.
+1) set a punishment of imprisonment for reviling the sacrament of the Lord's Supper.
+It was repealed by the First Statute of Repeal (1 Mar.
+Sess.
+2. c.
+2) in 1553 and revived again in 1558.

 The interregnum Parliament in 1650, "holding it to be [its] duty, by all good ways and means to propagate the Gospel in this Commonwealth, to advance Religion in all Sincerity, Godliness, and Honesty" passed "An Act against several Atheistical, Blasphemous and Execrable Opinions, derogatory to the honor of God, and destructive to humane Society", known as the Blasphemy Act of 1650 and intended to punish those "who should abuse and turn into Licentiousness, the liberty given in matters of Conscience".
+All acts of Interregnum period were considered void after the English Restoration due to their lack of royal assent.

 Profane cursing and swearing was made punishable by the Profane Oaths Act 1745, which directed that the offender be brought before a justice of the peace, and fined an amount that depended on his social rank.
 It was repealed by section 13 of the Criminal Law Act 1967.

 Those denying the Trinity were deprived of the benefit of the Toleration Act 1688.
 The Blasphemy Act 1697 enacted that if any person, educated in or having made profession of the Christian religion, should by writing, preaching, teaching or advised speaking, deny that the members of the Holy Trinity were God, or should assert that there is more than one god, or deny the Christian religion to be true, or the Holy Scriptures to be of divine authority, he should, upon the first offence, be rendered incapable of holding any office or place of trust, and for the second incapable of bringing any action, of being guardian or executor, or of taking a legacy or deed of gift, and should suffer three years imprisonment without bail.

-An Act of 1812–1813 excepted from these enactments "persons denying as therein mentioned respecting the Holy Trinity".
+The Doctrine of the Trinity Act 1813 (53 Geo.
+3. c.
+160) excepted from these enactments "persons denying as therein mentioned respecting the Holy Trinity".